top of page

 Now, let's consider why this assessment is necessary.

-Every player differs in body type and biomechanics, so there is no one-size-fits-all approach to finding the most efficient and effective swing.
+Every player differs in body type and movement profile, so there is no one-size-fits-all approach to finding the most efficient and effective swing.
 By understanding each player's biomechanics, we can build a solid foundation for their physical makeup before making mechanical adjustments.

 Baseball Tag Scene